McMullen County, Texas

 McMullen County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 600, making it the fourth-least populous county in Texas.
 Its county seat is Tilden.
 The county was established from parts of Bexar County, Atascosa County, and Live Oak County in 1858 and later organized in 1877.
 It is named for John McMullen, founder of a colony in Texas.
-The McMullen County Courthouse was designed by the architect W.C.
+The McMullen County Courthouse was designed by architect W.C.
 Stephenson, originally from Buffalo, New York.
 Stephenson also designed some 50 buildings in Beeville, including the Bee County Courthouse.

 Geography

-According to the United States Census Bureau, the county has a total area of 1157 sqmi, of which 1137 sqmi is land and 17 sqmi (1.5%) is water.
+According to the United States Census Bureau, the county has a total area of 1157 sqmi, of which 17 sqmi (1.5%) are covered by water.